Indrr27/POS-SQL-PYTHON-/README.md

 - **No Local SQL Dependency**: Runs without needing any local SQL server installation, thanks to its cloud-based architecture.
 - **Simple Setup**: Only requires Python to run, with no complex installation process.

+## Recent changes (Jan-14-2024)
+- **Reciept Generation**: Added a Reciept generation feature, where after a sale is finalized a reciept is created

+## Upcoming changes (Jan-14-2024)
+- **View Past Reciepts**: This feature is nearly complete just need to find a cleaner way of asking user for payment information and generating customer data.

 ## Getting Started

 1. **Clone the Repository**: